At the Thomson Reuters Foundation, we stand for free, independent journalism, human rights, women’s empowerment, and the rule of law.

 Subscribe to our newsletter to keep up to date on our latest news.

-In the UK click on the link above to make your donation through JustGiving.
-If you are a UK taxpayer and your donations are eligible to be increased by 25% through Gift Aid, JustGiving will claim that for you so there are no forms to fill out.
+Click here to make your donation through JustGiving.
+If you are a UK taxpayer through Gift Aid, your donation can be increased by 25%.
+JustGiving will claim the extra 25% for you, so there are no forms to fill out.

 Donating by bank transfer ensures that 100% of your donation* goes towards our work.
 Please contact Sarah Fearns, Fundraising Officer on email@example.com if you would like to give by bank transfer. *less any exchange rate charges or bank levies